White House launches climate initiatives to arm communities against floods, extreme weather

-“As our communities and companies grapple with climate risk, we need to arm them with better climate data — empowering decision-makers across our country and economy with information and insights on how to operate in our ‘new normal,’ ” said Ali Zaidi, deputy national climate adviser, in a statement.
+“As our communities and companies grapple with climate risk, we need to arm them with better climate data — empowering decision-makers across our country and economy with information and insights on how to operate in our ‘new normal,’ ” said Ali Zaidi, White House deputy national climate adviser, in a statement.

-The Federal Emergency Management Agency issued a request for information Tuesday to guide how it would update the National Flood Insurance Program’s flood plain management standards, which have not substantially changed since 1976.
-It is also seeking input on how to better protect the habitats and populations of threatened and endangered species in the face of these risks.
+The Federal Emergency Management Agency issued a request for information Tuesday to guide how it would update the National Flood Insurance Program’s flood plain management standards, which have not been changed substantially since 1976.
+It is also seeking input on better protecting the habitats and populations of threatened and endangered species in the face of these risks.

 The agency said it will gather public comments “to inform potential revisions that protect households from flood damage, make communities more resilient, and reduce a major source of financial risk to the country,” according to the White House.

-The program requires communities to adopt these standards, which are intended to reduce flood damage to properties, in order to become eligible for federal flood insurance.
+The program requires communities to adopt these standards, which are intended to reduce flood damage to properties, as a condition of eligibility for federal flood insurance.

 Despite the increasing risks, some flood-prone communities have continued unchecked development, which updated standards could halt.